abentele/PhotosExporter/Readme.md

 * exportMediaObjectFilter: filter for media objects (default: all media objects are exported)
 * exportCalculated: set to false if calculated photos should not be exported (default: true)
 * exportOriginals: set to false if calculated photos should not be exported (default: true)
+* baseExportPath (only IncrementalPhotosExporter, optional parameter): the path to an already existing export folder on the same device; example: export all photos using SnapshotPhotosExporter to your local disk or SSD; create a backup using Time Machine; additionally export the photos using IncrementalPhotosExporter to the same device as your Time Machine backup.
+Then you would set the baseExportPath to the export folder within your Time Machine backup, to link the exported photos with the photos of your Time Machine backup to save disk space.

 # Supported platforms